boottest

 when usingthe lean algorithm (via

-boot_algo = "R-lean"
+engine = "R-lean"

 ), 2) the heteroskedastic wild bootstrapthe wild cluster bootstrap via

-boot_algo = "R"
+engine = "R"

-with Mammen weights or 4)boot_algo = "WildBootTests.jl"
+with Mammen weights or 4)engine = "WildBootTests.jl"

 dqrng::dqset.seed()

-when usingboot_algo = "R"
+when usingengine = "R"

 for Rademacher, Webb or Normal weights